oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

-Estimated Time: n minutes

 ### About Product/Technology (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.